taylorjohn/LLM-Learning-Progression/docs/gpt-language-model-rust.md

-# Simplified GPT (Generative Pre-trained Transformer) Language Model in Rust
+# Simplified GPT (Generative Pre-trained Transformer) Language Model

 ## Introduction

-GPT (Generative Pre-trained Transformer) is a family of large language models that have achieved state-of-the-art results on many NLP tasks.
-GPT uses a decoder-only Transformer architecture and is trained on a vast amount of text data in an unsupervised manner.
-Our implementation will be a greatly simplified version, focusing on the key architectural elements that make GPT unique.
+GPT, standing for **Generative Pre-trained Transformer**, represents a specific and highly successful application of the Transformer architecture for language modeling.
+Developed by OpenAI, the GPT family of models leverages two key ideas:

+1.  **Decoder-Only Transformer:** Utilizes a stack of the **Decoder** blocks from the Transformer architecture (as described in `docs/transformer-language-model-rust.md`).
+2.  **Pre-training:** The model is first trained on a massive, diverse dataset of unlabeled text (e.g., large parts of the internet) using an unsupervised language modeling objective (predicting the next word).
+This "pre-training" phase allows the model to learn general grammar, syntax, world knowledge, and reasoning capabilities.

+After pre-training, the same model can often be adapted to various downstream tasks (like translation, summarization, question answering) through **fine-tuning** (as discussed in `docs/fine-tuning-gpt.md`) on smaller, task-specific labeled datasets, or even used directly via **prompting** (few-shot or zero-shot learning).

+Our implementation here is a *greatly simplified* version focusing only on the core decoder architecture for language modeling, without the massive scale or pre-training phase.

 ## How It Works

-1. **Tokenization**: Text is broken down into tokens (in our simple version, we'll use words as tokens).
-2. **Embeddings**: Each token is converted to a dense vector representation.
-3. **Positional Encoding**: Position information is added to the embeddings.
-4. **Multi-Layer Transformer Decoder**: A stack of Transformer decoder layers processes the input.
+GPT operates as an **autoregressive** language model, meaning it generates text one token (word, subword) at a time, conditioning its prediction for the next token on the sequence of tokens generated so far.

+The process involves:

+1.  **Tokenization**: Input text is converted into a sequence of tokens using a specific tokenizer (often a subword tokenizer like BPE, discussed in `docs/llm-terminology-BPE.md`). *Our simple version uses words.*
+2.  **Input Embedding + Positional Encoding**: Tokens are mapped to embeddings, and positional encodings are added, just like in the standard Transformer decoder.
+3.  **Multi-Layer Transformer Decoder Stack**: The sequence of input embeddings (plus positional encodings) is processed sequentially through multiple Transformer decoder blocks.
+Each block applies:
+    *   Masked Multi-Head Self-Attention
+    *   Add & Norm
+    *   Position-wise Feed-Forward Network
+    *   Add & Norm
-5. **Language Modeling Head**: The final layer predicts the next token in the sequence.
+4.  **Language Modeling Head**: After the final decoder block, a linear layer followed by a softmax function maps the final processed token representations to a probability distribution over the entire vocabulary.
+5.  **Generation/Sampling**: To generate text, the model predicts the probability distribution for the next token, a token is sampled from this distribution (using methods like greedy sampling, top-k sampling, or nucleus sampling), this new token is appended to the sequence, and the process repeats.

 ## Implementation in Rust